 In addition to investor funding, there are other methods of acquiring capital including obtaining business loans or lines of credit and using internally-generated funds.

 Then there are non-traditional ways of raising capital.
 Some businesses, for example, have used crowdfunding to support their expansion plans.
-When the restaurant Travail Kitchen & Amusements needed funds to support its relocation and expansion initiatives, the company turned to Kickstarter and raised over $255,000.
+When the restaurant Travail Kitchen & Amusements needed funds to support its relocation and expansion initiatives, the company turned to Kickstarter and raised over $255,000 from nearly 1,100 backers (as seen below).

 The right funding method depends on your situation; but whatever you decide, see to it that you have a good idea of how much expansion is going to cost and how you’re going to obtain (and in some cases, payback) the necessary funds.